metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

 The ``script`` Setting
 ----------------------

-We tell cylc what to execute when a task is run using the ``script`` setting.
+We tell cylc *what* to execute when a task is run using the ``script`` setting.

-This setting is interpreted as bash script, the following example defines a task called ``hello_world`` which writes ``Hello World!`` to stdout upon execution.
+This setting is interpreted as a bash script.
+The following example defines a task called ``hello_world`` which writes ``Hello World!`` to stdout upon execution.